-6 Reasons to Visit West Bank, Palestine: Expressing a wish to visit Palestine may lead to surprised reactions by those around you.
+6 Reasons to Visit West Bank, Palestine: Expressing a wish to visit Palestine may lead to surprised reactions from those around you.
 Of course, it is one of the holiest places in the world and there are beautiful sites to visit, but it is a zone of conflict after all.
-Some people struggle to comprehend the wish to travel to a region which is known mostly for bad news and receives negative attention from the media
+Some people struggle to comprehend the wish to travel to a region that is known mostly for bad news and receives negative attention from the media

 1. Hospitality of the People

-You will definitely hear ‘You are welcome’ from a passerby on the street at least once a day.
-This friendly greeting expresses the pleasure in having foreigners come to experience the homeland of the Palestinians.
+You will hear ‘You are welcome’ from a passerby on the street at least once a day.
+This friendly greeting expresses the pleasure of having foreigners come to experience the homeland of the Palestinians.
 Hospitality is one of the few goods that are not scarce in Palestine and it is something you cannot take away from the Palestinians – it seems to run through their veins.

 There is no point in trying to rush during your stay in the West Bank, Palestine!
 Many of the locals you meet will immediately invite you into their homes for tea or a meal with their family.
-Palestinian culture revolves around visiting family and friends, and making newcomers part of the circle is a priority.
+Palestinian culture revolves around visiting family and friends and making newcomers part of the circle is a priority.
 Refusing is impolite- and why would you refuse anyway?
 Take these offers of hospitality as wonderful opportunities to connect with the local people and gain a unique insight into their lives.
 The warm-hearted, spirited people of Palestine will conquer your heart.

 2. Good Food

 The culinary connoisseurs among us will already know that Middle Eastern cuisine is delicious and becoming increasingly popular.
 Palestinian food is typically fresh and healthy.
 You won’t find any frozen dinners or canned soups, and fast food is far less common than in a Western country.
-Produce is a staple of most snacks and meals, and often fresh from the garden.
+Produce is a staple of most snacks and meals, and is often fresh from the garden.

 “I watched my host take the tray into the garden to pick fresh mint leaves for the tea!
 It was so good,” said one international.